Related reading

-Bamboo removal is one of the most complex and labour-intensive jobs in residential landscaping.
+Bamboo removal is one of the most complex and labour intensive jobs in residential landscaping.
 What started as a neat privacy screen can become an aggressive infestation that cracks paths, lifts pavers, and pushes through your neighbour’s fence.
 If you are dealing with a bamboo problem, this guide explains what affects the removal cost, what the process involves, and why getting it done properly the first time matters more than the upfront price.

 The rhizomes are tough.
 They grow through mortar joints, around pipe fittings, under concrete slabs, and across property boundaries.
-Removing them requires mechanical excavation, careful hand-extraction near structures, and thorough inspection to ensure no fragments are left behind.
+Removing them requires mechanical excavation, careful hand extraction near structures, and thorough inspection to ensure no fragments are left behind.

-A single rhizome fragment as small as 50mm can produce a new shoot.
+Even a single rhizome fragment as small as 50mm can produce a new shoot.
 Incomplete removal guarantees the bamboo comes back.

 Running Bamboo vs Clumping Bamboo